-After the Comprehensive Analysis and an in depth review of the City of Dallas' BVP and IDP, the decision was made to select a subset of the proposed plan to become the Overall Project-TSP, also known as the Federal cost-share plan.
+During the Comprehensive Analysis and an in-depth review of the City of Dallas' BVP and IDP, the decision was made to select a subset of the proposed plan to become the Recommended Modified Dallas Floodway Project.
 All BVP and IDP features were determined to have the potential to be technically sound following proper design and construction.
-However, the determination of technical soundness does not necessarily dictate the inclusion of these features into the Federal TSP.
-The BVP and IDP features that are recommended as part of the Overall Project - TSP were determined based on their contributions to meeting the Overall Project objectives of the FRM, ecosystem restoration, and recreation.
+However, the determination of technical soundness does not necessarily dictate the inclusion of all of these features.
+The BVP and IDP features that are recommended were determined based on their contributions to meeting the overall project objectives of the FRM and ecosystem restoration.